Key Takeaways

 Difficult & time-consuming.

-Trust me, I would know, I run a top-rated and award-winning eCommerce Consultancy recognized by DesignRush who’s been at this 10+ years.
+Trust me, I would know, I am a top-rated and award-winning eCommerce Marketing Consultant recognized by DesignRush who’s been at this 10+ years.
 I do this myself, selling on websites is not easy.

 I have worked on/evaluated/audited /optimized hundreds of websites and I’m here to tell you that the issues of selling on websites boil down to 2 things.